appetite magazine

 Wild garlic

-Our favourite free food of the season, gather it in wet woodland and serve young, tender leaves in salad, use instead of or with basil in pesto, and stir through pasta with a little olive oil, lemon, salt and pine nuts.
-Delicious!
+Our favourite free food of the season, gather it in wet woodland and serve the young, tender leaves in salad; or use it instead of or with basil in pesto.
+It’s great stirred through pasta with a little olive oil, lemon, salt and pine nuts; or use it instead of garlic bulbs in chicken Kiev.
+We like it stirred through warm potato salad, and we use it instead of watercress in a green quiche.

 APRIL